What is Deafblindness?

 Marilyn has many medical and health needs, wears a bone-anchored hearing aid and has cortical visual impairment.
 She also is an emergent communicator in sixth grade which means she does not yet use spoken or sign language to communicate and is identified as having severe multiple impairments including severe-to-profound cognitive delays.
 Is she considered deafblind for services?
 Yes, because she has combined hearing and vision loss.

 Peter wears hearing aids and has a moderate-to-severe hearing loss.
 He also has optic atrophy.
 He communicates with speech and sign language.
 He has an interpreter in all of his general education classes.
 He also reads Braille and travels with a cane.
 Is he considered deaflbind for services?
 Yes, because he has combined hearing and vision loss.

 Steven is profoundly deaf and has Deaf parents.
 He communicates using American Sign Language and attends the school for the deaf.
-He is now in high school and was just identified with Usher Syndrome and has some night blindness and a smaller field of vision, but he says he can see fine.
+He is now in high school and was just identified with Usher Syndrome and has developed night blindness, so he struggles to see when the lights are off in the classroom, and a smaller field of vision, but he says he can see fine.
 Is he considered deafblind for services?
-Yes, because he’s at risk for losing more vision.
+Yes, because he is deaf and now has verified vision loss.

 Together we will help children and youth with combined hearing and vision loss get the support and services they need to achieve their potential and to live a connected life.